mighty-gerbils/gerbil/README.md

   on Gerbil programming.
 - The [Gerbil Reference Documentation](https://cons.io/reference/) is the reference documentation for the Gerbil runtime and standard library.
+- See also the [Developing Software with Gerbil](https://cons.io/reference/dev) section in the hyperspec for general software development practices with Gerbil.

 The documentation is automatically rendered online at [cons.io](https://cons.io).
 You can render it locally by running `doc/build.sh`, which will leave